MasoodManzoorAhmed/telco-churn-ml/README.md

 # 1. Project Overview

 This project develops a **production-grade Machine Learning system** that predicts telecom customer churn.
-It demonstrates a complete end-to-end ML engineering workflow used by **Saudi, UAE, and Qatar telecom companies**.
+It demonstrates a complete end-to-end ML engineering workflow.

 ### The system includes:
 - Full preprocessing pipeline